aevilla160/hpc_docs/docs/central_login.md

 !> Users who submit jobs to MERCED and use the unified storage are expecting slower network communications.
 Home - Shared over 10G network from Pinnacles to Merced. connected over IB on pinnacles.
 Data - Shared over 10G network from Pinnacles to Merced. connected over IB on pinnacles.
 Scratch - Shared over 10G network from Pinnacles to Merced. connected over IB on pinnacles

 * Store in `data`, all that is research grade data that need to be backed-up and safe.
-* Put in `scratch`, everything that is temporary; all files older than are removed from scratch when the total storage hits 85% full.
+* Put in `scratch`, everything that is temporary; files will be removed from scratch when the total storage hits 85% full.
 Use it as for jobs checkpoints or similar.
-Be sure to **not** leave any data that's of long-term importance to you under `scratch`.
+Be sure to **not** leave any data that's of important to you under `scratch`.

 !>The `scratch` folder is purged periodically when the overall system storage reaches 85% of capacity or higher.
 Please back-up your data to somewhere safe frequently.